NDTV (Brazilian television network): Formation

 In December 2, 2019, Grupo RIC realizated an event in the auditorium of the Federation of Industries of the State of Santa Catarina, in Florianópolis, with the presentation of the journalist Eduardo Ribeiro and of the actress Beth Goulart, to announce of the split of its actives in Santa Catarina, origining the Grupo ND, that remets to the local journal Notícias do Dia, created in 2006.
 At the same time, the component stations of RIC TV in the state changed the name, becoming starting the following day, NDTV, unifying its identity with the journal and with the website ND+.
 The changing, according to the president of the group, Marcello Corrêa Petrelli, was to a largest approximation with the people from Santa Catarina and their regional characteristics, and it already came put in practice in the last years due to changes in the communication market.
 For its time, Grupo Record sold 70% of its actions of the stations from Itajaí and Xanxerê, equiparing to the percentage of 30% that it had in the other four stations in the network since 2008.

 In 2020, NDTV changed the studios of its station from Xanxerê, that ended its local productions in 2017, to Criciúma, creating a branch in the south of the state, but maintaining the generator in the old city.
 With this, in December 8, NDTV Xanxerê was renamed NDTV Criciúma, while its old coverage region passed to be covered by NDTV Chapecó.

-Broadcasters
+Stations

 Division of NDTV's coverage area by station.